 Additionally, a larger conference attracts attendees from a wider geographical area, requiring more air travel and transportation costs.

-How Virtual Conferences Differ From In-Person Conferences In Terms Of Cost
+How Virtual Conferences Differ from In-Person Conferences in Terms of Cost

 Virtual conferences differ from in-person conferences in terms of cost in several ways.
 First, virtual conferences often have lower ticket prices since attendees do not have to cover travel and accommodation expenses.